101-year-old Iowa WWII WAVES veteran shares her story

-DES MOINES, Iowa (WHO) — Iowa is home to about 1,200 World War II veterans, according to the National World War II Museum in New Orleans.
-Over time, the stories of these men and women are fading into the past.
+DES MOINES, Iowa — Iowa is home to about 1,200 World War II veterans, according to the National World War II Museum in New Orleans.
+Over time the stories of these men and women are fading into the past.

 When you meet Hoyla, you might be surprised to learn she’s 101.